sea-bass/python-testing-ci/README.md

 This repository shows a few examples of testing and continuous integration (CI) using Python.
 Testing is done using the [PyTest](https://docs.pytest.org/en/latest/) package.
 Then, we create a Docker image and integrate this into the [Jenkins](https://www.jenkins.io/) CI tool.

 Refer to the following blog posts for more information.
-* Post 1 on pip, virtual environments, and pytest -- COMING SOON
+* Post 1 on Flake8 and pytest -- COMING SOON
 * Post 2 on Docker and Jenkins -- COMING SOON

 ## Setup